mapwatch/mapwatch/README.md

 Absolutely not.
 I won't risk giving anyone the chance to backdoor my version of Mapwatch, especially since it used to be connected to a downloadable program.
 If you'd like to keep Mapwatch going, please fork your own copy and build trust with your own users.

-## Is mypoe.site/mapwatch related to this tool, mapwatch.erosson.org?
+## I found another tool named "Mapwatch".
+Is it related to the original Mapwatch?

-No, mypoe.site/mapwatch is *not* related to this tool.
-It has the same name, but it is not the same tool, and I am not its developer.
+No, mypoe.site/mapwatch is not related to this tool, the original Mapwatch.
+It uses the same name, and it does something similar, but it is not the same tool.
+It was created much later than this one.
+I am not its developer.